riven314/alexlauwh314/_posts/2022-08-12-VSCode-Autoformat.md

 <br>

-{% include note.html content='Besides Black Formatter, there are other Python formatters As I personally use VSCode as my IDE,
+{% include note.html content='Besides Black Formatter, there are other Python formatters available in Extension Market.
+For example, Isort for importing sorting.
+Alternatively, these formatters comes as a package, so that you can apply them in command line.
+For example, Black Formatter is making use of Black package underneath the hood.
+Flake8 is another package for code formatting but it doesn’t have an extension in VSCode.
+Feel free to explore them on your own!' %}

 ## **Javascript (or Typescript)**
 ---